samson84/my-recipes/README.md

 ## Worklog

 - Initialize a new rails application, connects postgres, set up dev env, 1.5 h
 - Trying to figure out how to parse the ingredients of the receipes.
 It is really complicated and not future proof, so I changed to a full text search concept, which has a pretty good support in Postgres.
 Create a seeder.
-4h
+4 h
 - Implementing the search SQL and the free text search in ingredients, add a React SPA, 4h
+- Create a little bit nicer frontend.
+0.5 h

 ## Improvement Ideas